Suddy-Chan/self-playing-game/README.md

 # AI Village Simulation

-A game where AI characters learn to play themselves based on reinforcement learning.
-Watch as Alice, Bob, and Charlie learn to survive by gathering resources, building houses, and farming food.
+A game where AI characters learn to survive and fight monsters using reinforcement learning.
+Watch as Alice, Bob, and Charlie gather resources, build houses, and defend their village.

 ## How to Run